Complete ELT Walkthrough

 - If a Singer tap for your data source is available, add it to your project as a custom plugin using

-meltano add --custom
+meltano add --custom:

-meltano add --custom extractor <tap name>
+meltano add --custom <tap name>

 # For example:

-meltano add --custom extractor tap-covid-19
+meltano add --custom tap-covid-19

 # If you're using Docker, don't forget to mount the project directory,